-Developing a clinically integrated supply chain can lead to organizational savings, a decrease in ordering of supplies outside of the supply chain and help return nurses and other clinical professionals back to their primary focus of patient care.
-A clinically integrated supply chain can be achieved through rapid standardization, Kanban reorganization and careful value analysis.
+Developing a clinically integrated supply chain can lead to organizational savings, a decrease in ordering of supplies outside of the supply chain, and can help return nurses and other clinical professionals back to their primary focus of patient care.
+A clinically integrated supply chain is achieved through rapid standardization, KanBan reorganization, and careful value analysis.

-Learn how an organization can evolve its value analysis process into a clinically integrated system that is both practical and sustainable, uses best practice and evidence-based medicine and includes all necessary stakeholders.
-This AHRMM on-demand webinar explores what is needed for successful development and implementation of a clinically integrated team that can perform value analysis across a variety of facilities under one system.
+Learn how an organization can evolve its value analysis process into a clinically integrated system that is practical, sustainable, includes all necessary stakeholders, and uses best practice and evidence-based medicine.
+This webinar explores what is needed for the successful development and implementation of a clinically integrated team that performs value analysis across a variety of facilities under one system.

 - Explain the benefits of clinical integration as it applies to supply chain and in relation to saving the time of clinical professionals.

 - Describe the process of rapid standardization and its effect on a system of provider organizations.

 - Outline the necessity of leadership involvement, the principles of LEAN/Toyota Production System, and the sustainability of the process.

 - Dr. Marilyn Gates, Physician Advisor, Nexera Inc.